nschlaepfer/humanWeb/README.md

 humanWeb is equipped with the following features:

-- **Web Search & Information Extraction**: Using Selenium WebDriver, humanWeb autonomously performs web searches based on your queries.
-It then extracts and saves the search results for further use.
+- **Web Search & Information Extraction**: humanWeb autonomously performs web searches based on your queries using Selenium WebDriver.
+It then extracts and saves the search results for further analysis.

-- **Data Summarization with GPT-3.5-Turbo-16K**: humanWeb uses the GPT-3.5-Turbo-16K model to analyze the extracted web page content and pinpoint unique, relevant information.
-This information is then summarized and stored.
+- **Data Summarization with GPT-3.5-Turbo-16K**: humanWeb leverages the GPT-3.5-Turbo-16K model to analyze the extracted web page content and pinpoint unique, relevant information.
+This information is then summarized and stored for future use.

-- **Report Generation**: Through GPT-3.5-Turbo-16K, humanWeb generates detailed reports based on the summarized data.
+- **Report Generation**: humanWeb generates detailed reports based on the summarized data using GPT-3.5-Turbo-16K.
 These reports provide synthesized insights on your initial query.

-- **Additional Query Formulation**: To aid you in gathering more information or completing a task, humanWeb devises additional queries related to your initial one.
-These queries are created using the GPT-3.5-Turbo-16K model.
+- **Additional Query Formulation**: To help you gather more information or complete a task, humanWeb formulates additional queries related to your initial one using the GPT-3.5-Turbo-16K model.

 - **Debug Logging**: humanWeb maintains a debug log file that records the additional queries generated and any errors encountered during the process.

-- **Data Storage**: All search results, summaries, and reports are stored in separate files within the `Searches` and `Reports` directories for convenient access and further use.
+- **Data Storage**: All search results, summaries, and reports are stored in separate files within the `Searches` and `Reports` directories for convenient access and future use.

 ## Requirements 📋